serverless/blog/posts/2018-11-27-reinvent-2018-serverless-announcements.md

 **What it is:** Real-time personalization and recommendation service

-**Why it matters:** This is the same recommendation foundation Amazon uses for their own product recommendations, and now they're making it available to everyone.
+**Why it matters:** This is the same recommendation foundation Amazon.com uses for their own product recommendations, and now they're making it available to everyone.
 The best part: they claim no machine learning experience is required in order to use it.

+#### Amazon Forecast

+**What it is:** Time series forecasting

+**Why it matters:** This is based on the same technology they use at Amazon.com, and no machine learning experience is required to use it.

 #### [AWS Sagemaker Ground Truth](https://aws.amazon.com/blogs/aws/amazon-sagemaker-ground-truth-build-highly-accurate-datasets-and-reduce-labeling-costs-by-up-to-70/)